Svelte Highlight

 The button is positioned at the top-right of the highlight component by default and shows visual feedback when copying.

-You can provide custom content using the default slot, which receives an isCopied
+You can provide custom content using the default slot, which receives an isCopied boolean to help customize the display.

 Customize the button content using the default slot: